 3) While Vegas lines are pretty spot on, remember that the spread is more about spreading the bets than the actual point spread, meaning the number is designed to have equal entertainment wagers on each side.

-4) Never back an underdog unless you believe it can win outright.
-This year we have played exactly one underdog -- Buffalo plus-2 last week at Kent State.
-That line became Buffalo minus-2 by kickoff.
+4) Never back an underdog unless you believe they can win outright.
+This year we have played exactly one underdog - Buffalo plus-2 last week at Kent St. That line became Buffalo minus-2 by kickoff.
 Buffalo won by 20.

-5) Picking against a certain team can be every bit as effective as picking winning teams.
+5) Picking against teams is every bit as effective as picking winning teams.